-During 2015-16, the OIG plans to conduct nine new audits and complete one carry over audit from the 2013-14 plan.
-We also plan to conduct an internal quality assurance review.
-We will provide consulting services as appropriate and, when necessary, we will investigate complaints related to State Courts System employees and/or program functions.
+During 2016-17, the OIG plans to conduct nine new audits and complete one carry over audit from the 2015-16 plan.
+We will provide consulting services in support of the State Courts System Strategic Plan and, when necessary, we will investigate complaints related to employees and/or program functions.